@supergrain/silo

 if (handle.error) return <ErrorState error={handle.error} />;

-return <Dashboard data={handle.data!} />;
+return <Dashboard data={handle.value} />;

 Object key identity is deep-equal: { a: 1, b: 2 } and { b: 2, a: 1 } hit the same slot.
 The library stable-stringifies for cache lookup; adapters see the raw objects.